ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 ### Overview and background

-MbedOS currently implements error/exception handlers which gets invoked when the system encounters a fatal error/exception.
-The error handler capture information such as register context/thread info etc and these are valuable information required to debug the problem later.
+MbedOS currently implements error/exception handlers which gets invoked when the system encounters a fatal error or processor exceptions.
+The error and exception handlers capture information such as type of error, location of error, register context, thread info etc and these are valuable information required to debug the problem later.
 This information is currently printed over the serial port, but in many cases the serial port is not accessible and the serial terminal log is not captured, particularly in the case of field deployed devices.
 We cannot save this information by sending it over network or writing to a file, as the state of the system might be unstable after the fatal error.
 And thus a different mechanism is needed to record and report this data.
 The idea here is to auto-reboot the system after a fatal error has occurred to bring the system back in stable state, without losing the RAM contents where we have the error information collected, and we can then save this information reliably to be logged externally(E.g:- ARM Pelion cloud) or can be written to file system.

 ### Requirements and assumptions

 This feature requires 256 bytes of dedicated RAM allocated for storing the error and fault context information.

+Following are some common terminologies used in this document:
+Fault exception - This refers to processor exceptions such as HardFault, BusFault, MemManage fault or Usage fault.
+Fatal error - This refers to any error reported by calling mbed_error().
+Crash - This refers to the scenario where a fault exception or fatal error leading to system error handler(mbed_error()) being invoked.

 # System architecture and high-level design

 Below are the high-level goals for "Crash Reporting" feature:

-**Error information collection including exception context**
+**Error information collection including fault exception context**

-The current error handling implementation in MbedOS already collects error and exception context.
+The current error handling implementation in MbedOS already collects error and fault exception context.
 With this feature the above mentioned data structures should be placed in an uninitialized RAM region so that the data is retained after an auto-reboot(warm-reset).

 **Mechanism to auto reboot(also called warm-reset) the system without losing RAM contents where error info is stored**